 Why Catalonia matters to Spain: the numbers

-Catalonia is one of Spain's most economically important regions.
-This is why:
+Catalonia, which on Sunday holds a regional election focused on independence, is one of Spain's most economically important regions.

 IT IS SPAIN’S SECOND-BIGGEST REGION